deluge-torrent/deluge/docs/source/contributing/code.md

         pylint deluge
         pylint deluge/plugins/\*/deluge/

-- Using the [pre-commit] app can aid in identifying issues while creating git commits.
+- Using the [pre-commit] application can aid in identifying issues while creating git commits.

 #### Strings and bytes